The Morning After

 I would be remiss if I didn’t also acknowledge the phenomenal acting of Osric Chau as AU Kevin Tran.
 While I adored real world Kevin, the intensity of this performance suggests that Osric has truly grown as an actor since his earlier years on Supernatural.
 He delivered a powerful, heartbreaking end to the conflicted, confused prophet.
 His early death was again tragic, as I had hoped that Kevin might find both the courage and conviction to become one of the freedom fighters.
 A prophet and a Nephilim would sure help the cause!
 Sadly, it wasn’t to be.
 Goodbye sweet Kevin, again.

 “Unfinished Business” also added another superb episode to Meredith Glynn’s “win” column.
 As the author of “The Big Empty” (13.04) and “Regarding Dean” (12.11), Meredith’s best writing seems to come through in close character studies, when an actor must portray either multiple aspects of, or another version of, himself.
-According to IMDB, she’s a contributing writing to 13.22, so there’s hope that at least a little character growth (or another transformation) may be infused into the end of this season.
+According to IMDB, she’s a contributing writer to 13.22, so there’s hope that at least a little character growth (or another transformation) may be infused into the end of this season.
 In any case, I loved every minute of Gabriel’s, Kevin’s and Jack’s journeys in this episode.

 As usual, Samantha Smith and Alexander Calvert gave outstanding performances.
 Now that the horrid BMoL and Mary parenting crisis debacles are over, Mary has a perfect place in the storyline.
 Just as Dean was “at home” with 360 degree combat in Purgatory, Mary knows how to survive in a battlefield world.
 I have loved her and Jack’s partnership and the mother/son relationship that has developed between them.
 They were both robbed of it with their own families, and fighting imminent annihilation at the hands of merciless angels has brought them together.
 That, and a mutual love for Sam and Dean.
 Jack is part of the family, adopted by both brothers and mom now.